phoenixville documentary photographer + videographer

 + i’m happy you’re here.

-inspired by movement, baby feet, reflection, texture, hand-made anything, dappled light, patchy light, earthly elements, eyes, skin, touch, funky abstract art, the moon, ripples, light leaks, gauzy flowy clothing, double exposure, water, subtle smiles, hands, wrinkles + laughter.
+inspired by the imperfect, movement, baby feet, reflection, texture, bare-skin, hand-made anything, dappled or patchy light, earthly elements, eyes, skin, touch, funky abstract art, the moon, ripples, light leaks, gauzy clothing, double exposure, water, subtle smiles, hands, wrinkles + laughter.

 not your grandma’s photographer, but also def your grandma’s photographer because that’s kinda my vibe.